wp-plugins/ewww-image-optimizer-cloud/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 2.5.4 =
+* changed: Remove metadata turned on by default, should not affect existing installations/upgrades

 = 2.0.0 =
 * You must upgrade to this version before uploading JPG images in Wordpress 4.0 to avoid serious quality loss in your resizes